tjpreston96/AniApp/README.md

 ## DESCRIPTION

 ## GETTING STARTED
+<a href="https://trello.com/b/QRzfVDEe/unit-2-project">Trello</a> - This will direct you to my planning page<br>
-<a href="https://trello.com/b/QRzfVDEe/unit-2-project">Trello</a> - This will prompt you to the deployed web app<br>
+<a href="https://ani-app2424.herokuapp.com/">AniApp</a> - This will prompt you to the deployed web app
-<a href="https://ani-app2424.herokuapp.com/">AniApp</a> - This will direct you to my planning page
+This will direct you to my planning page

 ## INSTRUCTIONS